squatch-ets/camsys/README.md

 ## DESCRIPTION:
 	Camsys is a script for Raspberry Pi linux systems using the love2d framework.
+	This program displays an Image or Loopable Video to a display until a signal is received on the GPIO.
+This signal triggers a camera via USB to take a picture which is then displayed on screen for 20 seconds before returning to the Image or Loopable Video.

 ## DEPENDENCIES:
 	- gphoto2: install on your linux environment using apt-get